Breadcrumb

 Training

 The RITN has developed and offers to those who are interested web based training related to radiological disaster preparedness.
-Additionally, it coordinates training opportunities for its network of hospitals.
-All other C.W.
-Bill Young Cell Transplantation Program transplant centers, donor centers and cord blood banks are informed about the RITN and may be asked to help during an emergency that exceeds the response capabilities of the RITN.
+Additionally, it coordinates in person training opportunities for its network of hospitals.

 Each facility incorporates the RITN Acute Radiation Syndrome Treatment Guidelines into their response plans, conducts annual radiological disaster training, communication drills and participates in an annual tabletop exercise (a scenario-based discussion of the response process) to assess and improve plans, procedures, coordination, and preparedness.